 Debit and credit card fraud can happen to anyone at anytime.
 The good news is with Visa’s Zero Liability Policy, your liability for eligible unauthorized transactions is $0.
 You’re protected if your Visa credit or debit card is lost, stolen or has unauthorized use, online or offline.

-How to report your debit or credit card lost or stolen in the DuPage Card Controls app and access your new card number (credit only):
+How to report your debit or credit card lost or stolen via Online Banking

 - From the Accounts screen in Online Banking, click on your card.